Call us now:

 The 2026 tax declaration in Thailand follows the standard personal income tax calendar.
 Income received during the 2025 calendar year must be reported in 2026.
 The standard filing deadline remains the end of March for paper declarations and early April for electronic declarations.

 Residents with complex income structures should not wait until the deadline.
-Late declarations result in higher penalties and limit opportunities for correction.
-Early preparation allows for legal review and strategic adjustments.
+Late declarations lead to higher penalties and limit opportunities for correction.
+Early preparation allows taxpayers to obtain legal review and make strategic adjustments.

 Deductions, allowances and practical optimisation